pekwm/pekwm/doc/pekwm_panel.md

 It is recommended to use long-running commands if frequent updates of the displayed data is required.

-A simple example creating displaying updated time every second without using the _DateTime_ widget could look this:
+A simple example displaying the current time every second without using the _DateTime_ widget could look this:

 **date.sh**